hara-y-u/emacs-pow/README.md

 ### From Raw Repository

-1. Clone to local
+1. Clone to local.

     ```
     git clone https://github.com/yukihr/emacs-pow.git
     ```

-2. Add following line to your init file
+2. Add following line to your init file and restart Emacs.

     ```
     (add-to-list 'load-path "path/to/emacs-pow")